Gravitational-Wave Phasing of Quasi-Circular Compact Binary Systems to the Fourth-and-a-Half post-Newtonian Order

 The second input is the energy flux, which we have computed using the PN-MPM formalism applied to compact binaries at 4.5PN beyond the leading quadrupole formula.
 Crucial to this computation was the recently-completed source mass quadrupole moment at 4PN order~\cite{MHLMFB20,MQ4PN_IR,MQ4PN_renorm,MQ4PN_jauge}, the source current quadrupole moment at 3PN order~\cite{HFB_courant} and the non-linear tail-of-memory effect~\cite{TLB22,TB23}.
 We provide the technical details of the derivation in the companion paper~\cite{BFHLT_II}, and report here only the final result:

 In the test-mass limit $\nu\to 0$, we exactly retrieve the result of linear black-hole perturbation theory~\cite{Sasa94,TSasa94,TTS96,Fuj14PN,Fuj22PN}.
 Since BH perturbations have recently been extended numerically to second order in the mass ratio $\nu$~\cite{Wardell:2021fyy,Albertini:2022rfe,Albertini:2022dmc}, it would be interesting to verify the consistency of this numerical result with the PN prediction~\eqref{Fx}.
-Note also that in the case of black holes, the contributions due to the absorption by the BH horizons are not included in the PN calculation, and should be added separately (see~\cite{PS95} for Schwarzschild black holes, and~\cite{TMT97,Alvi01,Porto:2007qi,Chatz12,Saketh:2022xjb} for spinning ones).
+Note also that in the case of black holes, the contributions due to the absorption by the BH horizons are not included in the PN calculation, and should be added separately.
+The BH absorption is a 4PN effect for Schwarzschild black holes~\cite{PS95}, and a 2.5PN effect for spinning ones~\cite{TMT97,Alvi01,Porto:2007qi,Chatz12,Saketh:2022xjb}.

 With both~\eqref{Ex} and~\eqref{Fx} in hand, we apply the flux-balance equation~\eqref{balance} and readily obtain the time evolution of the GW frequency.
-Sophisticated techniques exist to increase the precision of the PN results and the overlap with numerical relativity~\cite{DIS98pade,BIO09}, but we do not discuss them here and simply present the results in the form of a fully expanded Taylor PN series.
+Sophisticated techniques exist to increase the precision of the PN results and the overlap with numerical relativity~\cite{DIS98pade,BuonD99,BIO09,DNorleans}, but we do not discuss them here and simply present the results in the form of a fully expanded Taylor PN series.
 We employ the time variable

 where $t$ is the coordinate time in the asymptotic radiative coordinate system, and $t_0$ an integration constant.
 We have the freedom to redefine it as $t_0\longrightarrow t_0 + \alpha \,\frac{G m}{c^3}$ where $\alpha$ is any constant, which amounts to the replacement $\tau \longrightarrow \tau [1 + \alpha \,\nu/(5\tau)]$.
 Although $t_0$ is not uniquely defined, it might be formally interpreted as the instant of coalescence, when $x\to+\infty$, and then it satisfies $t_0-t= \mathcal{O}(c^5)$ in the PN regime.
 At the 4PN order, using the fact that $\tau^{-1} = \mathcal{O}(c^{-8})$ is a small 4PN quantity, we conveniently adjust $\alpha$ so as to simplify as much as possible the result: